felx/nimbus-jose-jwt/README.txt

 * Plain, signed and encrypted JSON Web Tokens (JWTs).

-The JOSE and JWT object representation is completely decoupled from JSON Web Algorithm (JWA) implementations through a set of simple interfaces for signing, verifying, encrypting and decrypting the objects.
-Developers can use the standard algorithm implementations or plug their own.

 The library currently ships a ready implementation of the following standard